2020–21 Damehåndboldligaen

 The 2020–21 Damehåndboldligaen (known as Bambusa Kvindeligaen for sponsorship reasons) was the 85th season of Damehåndboldligaen, Denmark's premier handball league.
 Team Esbjerg were the defending champions, Vendsyssel Håndbold were promoted from the 1. division.

+Odense Håndbold won the title, and Vendsyssel Håndbold were relegated, as they finished last in the regular season.
+This was the first time Odense won the Danish championship.